Primary ContactElaine Martig - County Recorder

 The Big Stone County Recorder's office is located on the Main (or Second) floor of the Courthouse, and our office is open from 8:00 a.m. - 4:30 p.m.
 Monday through Friday (including the lunch hour).
 Many reasons may prompt your visit to our office, as we have many departments and perform many functions that touch just about everyone’s life at some point in time.

 We record real estate transactions, both for abstract and registered (or Torrens) property.
 Our land records go back to the late 1870’s, so the Recorder’s office has the history of all Big Stone County land transactions recorded since that time.
+We began eRecording in July of 2012.
+We are set up to eRecord with the following Trusted Submitters: Erecording Partners Network, Indecomm Global Services, Corporation Service Company (Ingeo), Nationwide Title Clearing, and Simplifile.
 If you are recording a real estate transaction—such as a deed, mortgage, satisfaction or plat—a link to our fee schedule is shown on the upper right corner of this page.

 Military discharges, starting with World War I veterans, are recorded in our office.
 If you need a copy of the DD214 that was filed in our office, we can be of service to you.